Budgeting and cashflow analysis generally identifies “what” you are spending your money on. This ensures your expenses don’t outweigh your income.

 Trying to understand the psychology of spending, that is the triggers and motivators, is an interesting process to go through yet one that is often shied away from for fear of the result!

-This is a really important area of discussion with clients and there are generally 4 common reasons why people might spend their money.
+This is an important area of discussion with clients and there are generally 4 common reasons why people spend.

 - To pay for basic needs such as food, shelter, education, clothing and health.